sselin-co/Cancer-AR/README.md

-# CancAR - UBC Lung VR/AR Mobile Applicaiton
+# cancAR - UBC Lung VR/AR Mobile Applicaiton
 A repository for a Cancer Nodules Visualization App